GoogleCloudPlatform/community/tutorials/run-swift-kitura-on-google-cloud/index.md

 1. Visit `http://[YOUR_PROJECT_ID].appspot.com/hello` to see the deployed app.

         Replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

-If all goes well, you should see "Hello from Swift on GAE Flex!"
+If all goes well, you should see "Hello from Swift on Google App Engine flexible environment!"